simonmichael/hledger/doc/SPEC-lots.md

 etc.) are best expressed by adding a separate income/equity/asset posting that funds the difference.

+The check uses strict Decimal equality, not the precision-tolerant `mixedAmountLooksZero` comparison used by transaction balancing and the recorded-gain check.
+Those tolerances are bounded within a single entry, but a basis discrepancy persists in the lot store and amplifies at disposal (gain = `(sale − basis) × qty`), and there is no downstream "basis assertion" check that would surface accumulated drift.
+Strict equality treats sub-precision inexactness as the same kind of error as a typo.

+When the per-unit basis would be a non-terminating decimal (eg
+$50 / 7 = $7.142857...), record it cleanly via one of:

+- `{}` — let hledger infer basis from the transacted cost (same precise division).
+- `{{TotalCost}}` — record the total basis; hledger derives the per-unit value with the same precise division.
+- An explicit `{$7.142857143}` at sufficient precision.

+An explicit `{$7.14}` paired with `@@ $50` deliberately fails the check — the rounded annotation forgets a per-unit fraction that would compound across disposals.

 Other PTA apps (hledger 1, Ledger, Beancount, rustledger, acc) accept entries where `B ≠ T`, so this check is off by default to avoid interoperability pain.
 It runs only when the user types `hledger check basis` (not in